stephaneVercouillieBMID/slate/source/index.html.md

 **iss** | Required | Issuer.
 Must be the `client_id`
 **aud** | Required | Audience.
 Must be `https://server.itsme.be` TODO - is it really server.itsme.be??

 > Example of claim request before base64url encoding, signing and encryption.
-In this example, the end user email and nationality will be returned by the UserInfo endpoint.
-The service used
+In this example, the partners is using the login, and asks the end user email and nationality to be returned by the UserInfo endpoint.

 ```json--inline
 {